Anemia: symptoms, treatment, prevention

 Causes of anemia

-- disorders in the work of the bone marrow;
+- disorders of the bone marrow;

 - chronic and acute bleeding;